Banagher: Annals and pilgrims

+Áth Cróich was the earlier recorded Irish name for the town - this name first appears in the Irish annals in 1120, when one of three principal bridges in Ireland was built there by King Turlough O’Connor.
+Historical sources, including the writings of Sir Mathew De Renzy, indicate that Áth Cróich and Banagher refer to the same location; the Locus Gaelic Placenames project confirmed that Banagher and Áth Cróich are synonymous and will be recorded as such in future editions of the definitive dictionary of Gaelic placenames.

 Many of the early travellers were pilgrims.
 North-west of Banagher, on the Connacht side of the river, was the monastic establishment of Clonfert, with the more famous Clonmacnoise a short distance further north.
 Not far to the south-west on the same side was another monastic foundation, at Meelick.
 At Meelick, the three provinces, Leinster, Munster and Connacht meet and just south of Banagher in the direction of Birr, the four dioceses of Clonmacnoise, Meath, Killaloe and Clonfert meet.